JonaShoukri/AircraftRental_SystemDesign/README.md

 When user chooses an aircraft the system calls an abstract aircraft factory that, in turn, calls either a helicopter builder pattern or an airplane builder.
 The two mentioned builders need and engine tho… That’s when they outsource this task to an EngineFactory.
 (AbstractAircraftEngine -> HelicopterBuilder/AirplaneBuilder -> EngineFactory).

 Both helicopter and airplane objects inherit from the aircraft class.
-This aircraft class uses multiple factory patterns in order to so its job (on/off, functional/nonfunctional, landed/not landed, landing/ not landing).
+This aircraft class uses multiple state design patterns in order to do its job (on/off, functional/nonfunctional, landed/not landed, landing/ not landing).
+Each state used in the state design patterns is also considered a singlton object in order to avaoid unecessary repetition.